Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 ![](images/prefect_block_ui.png)
 and choose `GCP Credentials`.
 Block Name: gcp-project-2023
-Pase the Json Dictionary into the blue field,
+Paste the Json dictionary into the blue field,
 and the Project Name is dc-project-2023.
 ![](images/prefect_gcp_cred.png)